tar3kAlakkad1/Java_atm_software/README.md

 This program uses a simple authentication system to prevent unauthorized access.
 The user must enter a password to access the functions of the program.
 Additionally, the program prevents users from depositing negative amounts of money.

 ## Contributors
-This program was written by myself, Tarek Alakkad.
+This program was written by myself, Tarek Alakkad with guidance from Mr. Paul Doig.
 If you have any suggestions or feedback, please feel free to contact me at tarek.alakkad03@gmail.com.

 ## Future Development
 This program is a simple example of an ATM system.
 Future development could include the following: